0xcert/framework/docs/connectors/ethereum-api.md

 ## Possible errors

-The 0xcert framework handles anykind of error that happens either from smart contracts or from the framework itself and provides a meaningfull description if possible.
+The 0xcert Framework handles any kind of error that happens either in smart contracts or in the Framework itself and provides a thorough description wherever possible.

 Error example: